 How do you like to test landing pages?
 (Expect a lot of detail here–it’s not so much that there are right and wrong answers but that they must have a critical process.
 Ask for an example.
 You definitely want to hear A/B testing. )

 Will social media play a role in our leadgen?
 How do you measure conversion from social?
 What kind of frequency do you recommend?
 (Expect a lot of detail here–it’s not so much that there are right and wrong answers but that they must have a critical process.
 Ask for an example.
 They should avoid throwing out a number.
-If they are testing their processes, then “how many tweets” or Facebook posting frequencies should depend on your gonoing conversion optimization, not on an arbitrary or artificial rule from the mean.
+If they are testing their processes, then “how many tweets” or Facebook postings should depend on your ongoing conversion optimization, not on an arbitrary number or artificial rule from the mean.
 You need someone who understand the basics of creating your own strategy rather than someone who regurgitates the generic strategy from a company like Hootsuite or MeetEdgar.
 Your agility is how you create your early wins and get in front of the competition. )

 What’s your experience or preferences on CRM?
 How would you know when we’re at the right stage for that?

 What’s your take on these new AI lead gen services?
 There are so many, like Conversica, Leadcrunch, Bizible…